resque/resque-unique_by_arity/README.md

     #
     #    MyJob.perform has the following required parameters: [:my, :cat], which is not enough to satisfy the configured arity_for_uniqueness of 3
   end
+  include UniqueByArity::Cop.new(
+    arity_for_uniqueness: 3,
+    arity_validation: :warning, # or :skip, :error, or an error class to be raised, e.g. RuntimeError
+    unique_at_runtime: true
+  )
 end
 ```